ddninja/Sudoku-Solver/README.md

 it will generate the correct sudok solution for your given sudoku.
 I will try to integrate this code with an App(Later..). thanks...
+Learning how to create a branch and merge it with master.